tianleiwu/onnxruntime/onnxruntime/contrib_ops/cuda/moe/README.md

 *   **Workspace**: The operator requires a workspace for intermediate results (sorting indices, permuted rows).
 *   **Pre-allocated Buffers**: `PrePack` allocates GPU memory for Scales and Biases.
 These persist for the lifetime of the session, reducing overhead per inference step.

+> **Note**: The general quantization format and kernel expectations align with TensorRT-LLM specifications.

 ## 6. Weight Packing Details (`pack_weights_for_cuda_mixed_gemm`)

 The `pack_weights_for_cuda_mixed_gemm` function is a critical offline preprocessing step required to format weights for Cutlass Mixed Input GEMM kernels.
 The source code is distributed across: